PDrifting/CBookDraft/book.markdown

   f80 floatBase;                                // are not used in unions because of this.
 } TMagiCaster;                                  // Assign TMagiCaster as the union name.

-// There are special cases where you may want to mix some types
-// but generally follow that pointers in unions will reference
+// There are special cases where you may want to mix some types but generally follow that
-// the address, and not the data at the pointer.
+// pointers in unions will reference the address, and not the data at the pointer.
+Floating
-// Floating points will cause some form of awry behaviour when
-// converting between them.
+// points will cause some form of awry behaviour when converting between them.
+This is not
-// This is not a good use of a union.
+// a good use of a union.

 s32 main() {
   return 0;